Juan Martín del Potro: 2013: Wimbledon semifinal, return to top 5

 Del Potro began his season at the Australian Open, where he was upset in the third round by Jérémy Chardy in five sets.
 The next month, he won the Rotterdam Open, beating Gaël Monfils, Ernest Gulbis, Jarkko Nieminen, Grigor Dimitrov in the semifinals, and Julien Benneteau in the final.
 At Dubai, del Potro beat Marcos Baghdatis, saving three match points, Somdev Devvarman, and Daniel Brands, but lost in the semifinals to eventual winner Novak Djokovic.

-At Indian Wells, del Potro defeated Nikolay Davydenko, Björn Phau, and Tommy Haas.
+At Indian Wells in March, del Potro defeated Nikolay Davydenko, Björn Phau, and Tommy Haas.
 In the quarterfinals, he beat Andy Murray for the second time in six matches.
-In the semifinals, he upset top seed Novak Djokovic, to end the Serb's streak of 22 victories.
-He then lost in the final to Rafael Nadal.
-Del Potro withdrew from the clay court season and from the French Open due to a viral infection.
+In the semifinals, he upset top seed and world No. 1 Djokovic, to end the Serb's streak of 22 victories.
+He then lost in the final to Rafael Nadal in three sets.
+Del Potro withdrew from most of the clay-court season and from the French Open due to a viral infection.

-On grass, del Potro began at the 2013 Aegon Championships, where he won his first comeback match in three sets against Xavier Malisse, who had achieved his biggest win at the Queens Club against Novak Djokovic in 2010.
-Del Potro came back from behind in the third set to take the match.
+On grass, del Potro began at the Queen's Club Championships, where he won his first comeback match in three sets against Xavier Malisse.
 He defeated Daniel Evans, only to be upset in the quarterfinals by Lleyton Hewitt.

 At Wimbledon, Del Potro won against Albert Ramos, Jesse Levine, and Grega Žemlja before advancing past the fourth round for the first time in his career, thanks to a win over Andreas Seppi.
 He then played David Ferrer and, despite slipping badly during the fifth point of the match and aggravating a pre-existing leg injury, requiring over five minutes of treatment and by his own admission being close to forfeiting the match, he recovered to defeat Ferrer in straight sets to advance to his first Grand Slam semifinal since the 2009 US Open without dropping a set.
-On 5 July, Djokovic defeated him in five sets in 4 hours and 43 minutes, making it the longest semifinal in the history of Wimbledon men's singles.
+On 5 July, Djokovic defeated him in five sets in 4 hours and 44 minutes, making it at that point the longest semifinal in the history of Wimbledon men's singles.